 For all U7 through U19 players who register on-time, GLASA will attempt to place on a team.
 Returning players are eligible to return to their former team if desired AND if registering on-time.
 Failure to register by the registration deadline may cause returning players to lose their roster spot on their previous team.
 Returning players requesting a new team will be placed in the player pool for team assignment, along with new players.
 Assignment of players to teams will be completed based on registration date, with earlier registrations given priority.
 GLASA is a volunteer organization and cannot guarantee all players desiring to play soccer will be placed on a team unless there are enough coach volunteers to form teams.
 Parents are highly encouraged to volunteer for these positions.
 After on-time registration is complete, players requesting a new team and new players will go into a separate blind player pool for each age group.
 GLASA uses an automated computer program (Auto-Assign) to randomly place players on teams with open roster spots.
 GLASA will make every attempt to place players by geographical "school" area, but this cannot be guaranteed.
 Teams are formed according to the GLASA Feeder School chart.

-No player, U9 and above, can request to play with a specific player, coach or team and will automatically be placed into the blind player pool draw - No exceptions!
+No current player, U7 and above, can request to play with a specific player, coach or team and will automatically be placed into the blind player pool draw - No exceptions!
 Only siblings are allowed to play together if they are in the same age group or want to play up one to two age groups.

 Teams desiring to play up in another age group are allowed up to 2 age groups, provided ALL players parents/guardians agree.